siadat/ballboy/README.md

     x:40    y:60    r:31
     x:35    y:50    r:29

 All values are normalized between 0 and 100.
+If nothing is found, the values will be -1.

 [1]: http://docs.opencv.org/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.html